EdgeTX/edgetx.github.io/docs/supportedradios.md

 * RadioMaster TX16S / RadioMaster TX16S MAX / RadioMaster TX16S Mark II (since v2.4)
 * RadioMaster TX16S MK3 / RadioMaster TX16S MK3 MAX (since v2.12)
 * RadioMaster Zorro (since v2.6)
-* SenduWing H17 (will be included from v2.12.5 when it releases)

 [^1]: Hardware modifications are required to support EdgeTX on Flysky NB4+, see [NB4+ hw mods](https://github.com/EdgeTX/edgetx/wiki/Flysky-NB4--Hardware-Mod-for-Complete-EdgeTX-Support) for more info.
 Internal RF module is not supported by EdgeTX.
 [^2]: Some external RF modules might not work correctly due to radio hardware not able to provide enough power to the module.